-Each ICs President and Honorary Secretary has already received a copy of its responses and an individual report.
+Each ICs President and Honorary Secretary has already received a copy of their responses and an individual report.

-Vis-à-vis to last year’s Business Returns (taking the 37 respondents which completed both years templates), there has been a modest 0.5% net increase in the total number of members (accounting for deceased members).
-Gender distribution remains fairly stable over the last six years, with 72% male and 28% female members.
-It can be perceived that we are experiencing an aging effect of our membership, with approximately 65% of the total being ‘senior’ (i.e. over 55 for males and over 50 for females), with only 17% in the ‘younger’ category (i.e. under 45 for males and under 40 for females).
+Vis-à-vis last year’s Business Returns (taking the 39 respondents which completed both years templates), there has been a modest 1.3% net increase in the total number of members (accounting for deceased members).
+Gender distribution remains fairly stable over the last seven years, with 71% male and 29% female members.
+It can be perceived that we are experiencing an aging effect of our membership, with approximately 65% of the total being ‘senior’ (i.e. over 55 for males and over 50 for females), with only 16% in the ‘younger’ category (i.e. under 45 for males and under 40 for females).

 Activity remains stable year-on-year.
-ICs are expressing an interest to participate in more fixtures, particularly the smaller ICs.
-There has been a small increase in the % of member participation, however this is still an area that could be improved.
-This is also a challenge cited by a few ICs.
+This is still an area that could be improved.
+It is also a challenge cited by a few ICs.

 There are some general consistent areas of concern and request for help cited.

-Now in its 95th year, the IC continues to build and broaden members, increase activity, promote the objective of good sportsmanship and to enhance the lives of various disadvantaged young people.
-We continue to encourage new nations to join and are delighted to see the reinstatement of Hong Kong, making it a total of 41 ICs.
-There is also the formation of the new IC of Croatia, which has been approved by the Executive Committee per the power bestowed to it by the 2018 AGM.
-This brings our current total to 42 ICs from all continents.
+Now in its 96th year, the IC continues to build and broaden members, to increase activity, to promote the objective of good sportsmanship and to enhance the lives of various disadvantaged young people.
+We continue to encourage new nations to join and are delighted to see the reinstatement of Hong Kong and the formation of the IC of Croatia, bringing up the total IC family to 42 ICs from all continents.

 Please click on the appropriate stripes to visit the website of an individual country's IC